 This cringeworthy video designed to celebrate big data implies that its main advantages are to help us remember our friends’ birthdays, choose clothes and source free cupcakes.

-I’m aware of the enormous real benefits of big data – like helping to make roads safer, improve healthcare and stop the spread of diseases.
+Of course there are enormous real benefits of big data – like helping to make roads safer, improve healthcare and stop the spread of diseases.

 But its commercial use presents a moral dilemma.

 As we know from economic psychology, people generally base their decisions on the information most readily available to them.
-It’s called the availability heuristic and as common sense would suggest, means that we often act on the first thing that comes into our head.
+It’s called the availability heuristic and as common sense would suggest, it means that we often act on the first thing that comes into our head.